cnoe-io/stacks/crossplane-integrations/README.md

 The only difference is we now have a resource for a S3 Bucket which is managed by Crossplane.

 Note that Bucket is **not** created because Crossplane doesn't have necessary credentials to do so.
-If you'd like it to actually create a bucket, update [the credentials secret file](crossplane-providers/provider-secret.yaml), then run `idpbuilder create --package-dir examples/ref-implementation`.
+If you'd like it to actually create a bucket, update [the credentials secret file](crossplane-providers/provider-secret.yaml), then run `idpbuilder create --package examples/ref-implementation`.

 In this example, we used Crossplane to provision resources, but you can use other cloud resource management tools such as Terraform instead.